walkabilly/HKR6130_MUN/outcome_evaluation.md

 ## Regular Assignment

 1. Write a blog post (max 500 words) describing the main discussion points of the readings.
 Use the HuffPo blogging guidelines (https://www.huffpost.com/entry/7-tips-for-writing-that-g_b_10724558)
-2. Submit the blog to BrightSpace `Blog` Forum - Regular Assignment
+2. Submit the blog to BrightSpace `Communications/Discussions/Blog` Forum - Regular Assignment 6